 Low risk investments enable you to grow your money without having to stress too much over losing it.
 No matter what kind of investor you are, you might wish to include a low-risk component like insurance in your portfolio in order to mitigate riskier investments.

-Income’s savings plans enable you to grow your money over time in a low risk manner, while enjoying life insurance protection for you and your family at the same time.
+Income’s insurance savings plans enable you to grow your money over time in a low risk manner, while enjoying life insurance protection for you and your family at the same time.
 Some plans offer a guaranteed cash value, so you are assured that you will at least get back a certain sum upon maturity.